hpgrahsl/kryptonite-for-kafka/docs/envelope-encryption.md

 **Encrypt path:**

-1. When a new DEK session is created, the wrapped DEK is published to the `EdekStore` before any encryption happens, only then is the DEK session made available for use
+1. When a new DEK session is created, Kryptonite publishes the wrapped DEK to the `EdekStore` before any encryption happens, and only then makes the DEK session available for use
 2. Each ciphertext carries only the 16-byte fingerprint as a compact pointer to the wrapped DEK in the `EdekStore`

 **Decrypt path:**